6.2.1 Application for EEAP

 Revised: October 1, 2015, October 1, 2016; October 1, 2017; October 1, 2018; April 1, 2019; October 1, 2020; February 6, 2023

 It is Sandhills Community College’s policy to grant a one-time increase of 5% in annual salary, subject to availability of funds, to employees who complete one of these degrees: a first-time associate’s degree, a first-time bachelor’s degree, a first-time master’s degree, or a first-time doctoral degree, or other educational milestone (as approved by the President).
 If the completion of a degree is a condition of employment, employees are ineligible for additional compensation.
 Employees should refer to Policy 6.1 for more information regarding participation in this program.

-Certification of degree program completion must be submitted through the appropriate administrative channel for approval to the Associate Vice President for Human Resources.
+Certification of degree program completion must be submitted through the appropriate administrative channel for approval to the Senior Director of Human Resources.
 Said request will include a supporting letter from the employee’s department head documenting the request, a certified transcript indicating date and type of degree awarded, and a completed Personnel Action Form (PAF).

 Faculty and staff who meet all the following criteria are eligible to participate in the Employee Educational Achievement Program (EEAP) funded through the SCC Career Educational Enrichment Benefit afforded all employees in year four after completion of the probation/mentoring period:

 - Full-time employment